durirot/MARIE/README.md

 # Usage

 marievm [command] [input] -o [output]
 - assemble    (assembles to an output file in big endian)
 - exec-bin    (execs a big endian binary file)
 - exec-file   (execs a file that has not been assembled yet)
+- disassemble (disassembles to standard out, or to a specified output file)

 # Building